Alaska Mobile Camp

 MEN.
 Please wear full-button shirts, tails tucked in, with dressy/casual pants.
 Keep hair neatly trimmed.

 WOMEN.
 Wear loose-fitting dresses or dressy tops and skirts (no slits, please) with sleeve lengths at least halfway between shoulder and elbow and skirt length below knees.
 Necklines should be near the base of your neck.
-Cover your hair with your church-prescribed veiling.
+Conform to your church’s requirements regarding the headship veiling.

 CHILDREN.
 Please follow the adult dress code as closely as is reasonable.
 Do not wear t-shirts with logos or writing, please.
 For program attire, if black is unavailable, a dark solid is acceptable.